 But many people seem to believe that you can apply this theorem of classical logic to the real world situation of people drinking in a pub, where some people may not be drinking and then start drinking.
 They take the classical theorem of logic

 and say that it does apply to the real world, and they may write it such as this:

 ∃x, [Drinking(x) ⇒ ∀y, Drinking(y)]

 where Drinking(x) means that the person x is drinking.

 And yes, taken as a statement of classical logic, this can be proved in classical logic, where Drinking(x) is an abstract concept which has no connection to real world drinking.
 And in classical logic, every proposition has a fixed truth value, and every proposition must be either true or false, and always remains so.
 That presents no difficulties when dealing with situations where everything has a fixed truth value, for example, in the case of arithmetic, where 1+1 always equals 2.
+And in classical logic, for any given thing x, if D(x) or Drinking(x) applies, then it always applies and it never changes; and if the negation of D(x) or Drinking(x) applies, then that always applies and it never changes.
 But in the real world, which is the case with drinkers and pubs, the case of whether a person is, or is not drinking is subject to change over time and does not have a fixed truth value.